 And informal details on your suit, such as pocket flaps, back vents, etc., are also frowned upon.

 Business Formal Dress Code

-It is a signal of respect in the workplace and shows that you respect your work.
-Typically, you will find people who work in law, government, finance adhering to a business formal dress code.
+Typically, you will find people who work in law, government, and finance adhering to business formal dress codes.

-A solid white or light blue shirt, with or without subtle stripes, complete the business suit.
-French cuffs or barrel cuffs are both ok with this look.
+A solid white or light blue dress shirt, with or without subtle stripes, completes the business suit.
+French cuffs or barrel cuffs are both OK with this look.

-Dark leather shoes are appropriate for business formal dress codes.
+Dark leather dress shoes are also appropriate for business-formal dress codes.
 Just keep in mind that shoe color depends on the color of your suit, so choose wisely.

 Business Formal Dress Code Occasions